richasharma190902/Impledge_technologies..problem-solution/README.md

 # Impledge_technologies..problem-solution

-Here is the steps to execute your code, an overview of your program, including your design decisions, approach
+Here is the steps to execute the code, an overview of the program, including  designs , decisions and  approach

 1.Import the time module to measure the execution time.